Jim Acosta, it seems to me, is a politician. A lobbyist. A pundit. A propagandist.

 “Isn’t that kind of rhetoric just sort of beneath everybody?
 Do you think that the president has thought, at all, going into the 2020 campaign that the rhetoric just needs to be lowered?
 Whether it’s talking about Democrats, the media, immigrants, or should we just plan on hearing the president use the same kind of language that we heard in 2016 and all through the first couple years of this administration?”

-Sarah shot down the left-wing activist, with a preface to the following comment best experienced in the video at the bottom of this article:
+Sarah shot back with a preface to the following comment best experienced in the video at the bottom of this article:

 “Democrats have had a number of opportunities to condemn specific comments and have refused to do that.
 I think that is a great shame.
 The President has been clear on what his position is, certainly what his support is for the people and the community of Israel.”

 “Democrats don’t hate Jewish people, that’s just silly.
 It’s not true.”

 Is it silly to call yourself a reporter and ever emit the above sentence to a government official?